peteCodes4u/PJS-Portfolio/README.md

 ## Description

 This project has been created to showcase and exercise various web development skills.
-This poject is engineered to demonstrate responsive design web behaviors using HTML and CSS.
+This project is engineered to demonstrate responsive design web behaviors using HTML and CSS.

 ## Table of Contents